$19.16-$23.74 hourly / $3,321.32-$4,114.52 monthly / $39,855.84-$49,374.24 annual

 Performs related duties as assigned.

-An Office Assistant performs responsible clerical duties and exercises initiative and judgment in applying established practices.
-Operating a keyboard and use of computer equipment are an integral aspect of the duties.
+An Office Assistant performs responsible general clerical duties and exercises initiative in applying established practices.
+Use of computer equipment and software applications is an integral aspect of the duties.
 Some employees may be assigned to a multi-line telephone set station or a communications systems console to route a College’s or the District Office’s incoming and outgoing calls to the appropriate persons or offices.
-The class of Office Assistant (Confidential) is distinguished from the class of Office Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District’s employer-employee relations.

-A Senior Office Assistant performs complex clerical duties, applies a thorough knowledge of a highly specialized office function while assisting in the daily operation of an assigned office or department, and exercises initiative and independent judgment in applying established practices to specific cases.
-Operating a keyboard and use of computer equipment are an integral aspect of the duties.
+A Senior Office Assistant performs complex clerical duties, applies a thorough knowledge of a highly specialized office function while assisting in the daily operations of an assigned office or department, and exercises initiative and judgement in applying established practices and procedures to specific cases.
+Use of computer equipment and software applications is an integral aspect of the duties.

 Immediate supervision is received from a classified or academic supervisor.
 May provide work direction to student employees.